prominenceai/deepstream-services-library/docs/api-ode-action.md

 # ODE Action Services API
-Object Detection Event (ODE) Actions implement a custom `handle-ode-occurrence` function that gets invoked by an ODE Trigger on ODE Occurrence.
-The relationship of ODE Trigger to ODE Actions is many-tomany.
+Object Detection Event (ODE) Actions implement a type specific `handle-ode-occurrence` function that gets invoked by an ODE Trigger on ODE Occurrence.
+The relationship of ODE Trigger to ODE Actions is many-to-many.
 Multiple ODE Actions can be added to an ODE Trigger and the same ODE Action can be added to multiple ODE Triggers.

 #### Actions on Metadata
 Several ODE Actions can be created to update the Frame and object Metadata to be used by the [On-Screen-Display](/docs/api-osd.md), the next component in the Pipeline (if added).  by See [dsl_ode_action_fill_area_new](#dsl_ode_action_fill_area_new), [dsl_ode_action_fill_frame_new](#dsl_ode_action_fill_frame_new), [dsl_ode_action_fill_object_new](#dsl_ode_action_fill_object_new), [dsl_ode_action_hide_new](#dsl_ode_action_hide_new), [dsl_ode_action_overlay_frame_new](#dsl_ode_action_overlay_frame_new), and [dsl_ode_action_redact_new](#dsl_ode_action_redact_new)